Coralite CLI

 Configuration File Support #

 The Coralite CLI automatically looks for a coralite.config.js file in the current working directory.
-If found, it will merge any plugins defined in the configuration file with the CLI options.
+If found, it will merge its configuration with the CLI options.

 Examples #